aliceinpalth/3dfetch/README.md

 `showCFW:true | false` to enable/disable CFW detection

 # Reporting issues
 Is your CFW not being recognized properly?
-The amount of free space is wrong?
-Or maybe you just got a weird error.
+Is the amount of free space reported incorrectly?
+Or maybe you came across an error.

-File an issue, just do it, we'll fix it.
+Create an issue on GitHub.
 Don't forget to add your CFW, what version you are on and which 3dfetch version/commit you were using.

 # Building from source
+## Requirements
-- You will need [makerom](https://github.com/profi200/Project_CTR/releases) in your `$PATH` to create the CIA.
+- [makerom](https://github.com/profi200/Project_CTR/releases) to create the CIA.
-- You will need [3ds-tool](https://github.com/dnasdw/3dstool/releases) in your `$PATH` to recompile the ROM filesystem.
+- [3ds-tool](https://github.com/dnasdw/3dstool/releases) to recompile the ROM filesystem.
-- And you will also need the [bannertool](https://github.com/Steveice10/bannertool) to create the banner and icon files.
+- [bannertool](https://github.com/Steveice10/bannertool) to create the banner and icon files.

-- This software uses a fork of lpp-3ds found [here](https://github.com/daedreth/lpp-3ds) which expanded functionality.
-The compiled binary (lpp-3ds.elf) is already part of the repository, we strongly suggest against attempts to compile it yourself, if such necessity arises, visit the forks repository for instructions.
+- A fork of lpp-3ds found [here](https://github.com/daedreth/lpp-3ds) which includes expanded functionality.
+The compiled binary (`lpp-3ds.elf`) is included in the repository, we strongly suggest against attempts to compile it yourself, if such necessity arises, visit the forks repository for instructions.

+## Compiling
+### CIA
-Once you have all the requirements, simply run `make` to build an installable CIA-file.
+Run `make` to build an installable CIA-file.

+### 3dsx
-If you wish to use 3dfetch inside your Homebrew Launcher and thus require a 3dsx file, run `make 3dfetch.3dsx` instead and merge the `/3ds` folder with the one found on your SD card.
+If you wish to use 3dfetch inside the Homebrew Launcher and thus require a 3dsx file, run `make 3dfetch.3dsx` instead and merge the `/3ds` folder with the one found on your SD card.

+### Network-sent 3dsx
-If you would like to have it be sent via network to your console, open up the Homebrew Launcher, press `Y` and run `make 3dsx` instead.
+If you would like to have 3dfetch be sent via network to your console, open up the Homebrew Launcher, press `Y` and run `make 3dsx` instead.